 When you’re studying, you don’t want to be stressed out all the time about finances.
 Bills, rent, transport, you name it – you’re likely to find a cheaper cost of living in regional Australia.
 If you choose to live on campus you’ll benefit from affordable accommodation options that include all your utilities.
 You can even take the guesswork out of grocery prices (and the hard work out of meal prep) with affordable meal plans.

 Why settle for binge watching tutorials or lectures when you could take part in hands-on practical learning?
-CSU offers experiences in authentic learning environments, such as animal and veterinary sciences and agriculture that you’d be hard pressed to find in the city.
+Charles Sturt University offers experiences in authentic learning environments, such as animal and veterinary sciences and agriculture that you’d be hard pressed to find in the city.
 We know the value of getting in there and having a go.
-So CSU offers practical learning experience throughout your course and opportunities for workplace learning or internships.
+That’s why we offer practical learning experience throughout your course and opportunities for workplace learning or internships.

 Vibrant lifestyle minus the hustle and bustle